50% Off Installation: Spring Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 Here are 7 warning signs that you should look for annually to assess the health and life of your roofing system.
 If you have 4 or more of these characteristics, it’s more likely than not that your roof is well past its prime.

 1. Curled or Buckled Shingles – Curled or Buckled shingles are a clear sign that your roof has some age on it.
-If this is occurring and your roof is still fairly young, your previous roofer was far from a professional as this shows errors in application.
-Buckled shingles can occur because of moisture in the attic space forcing nails to push up and out of the roofs decking.
-This mishap can leave your home exposed to the outside elements as well as being prone to shingle blow-offs during a storm.
+If this happens on a relatively new roof, it clearly indicates your previous roofer made significant application errors.
+Typically, buckled shingles happen when attic moisture causes nails to push up and out of the roof’s decking.
+Consequently, this issue leaves your home vulnerable to weather damage and increases the risk of shingles blowing off during storms.

 curled and buckled shingle

 2. Tar Streaking or Algae Growth – Tar Streaking and Algae growth is caused by bacteria eating away at the shingles weatherproofing properties.
 Many companies try to stay competitive with cost by cutting corners.
 In roofing, this is certainly no exception.
 Cheap shingle manufacturing companies use fillers like limestone to keep the cost of shingle production low.
-The problem with that is if you have trees around your home then algae-based bacteria that comes from many different tree species will eat away the limestone over time causing the unattractive black streaking caused by the asphalt exposed on the fiberglass mat of shingle.
+However, if trees surround your home, algae from them can eat limestone, causing black streaks by exposing asphalt on shingles.
 Basically, what streaking and growth tells a homeowner is that the shingles themselves are losing their weatherproofing properties.

 Tar Streaking or Algae Growth

 3. Missing Granules – Just like with streaking and algae growth, missing granules are a sure way to tell that your roof is dramatically losing its weatherproofing properties.
 But how can you check for missing granules?
 What you can do as a homeowner is annually check your gutters for granule build up.
-If you live in a triple decker and heights just are not for you, you don’t necessarily have to leave the ground to check your granules.
+Alternatively, if heights aren’t your thing in a triple decker, you can still check your granules without leaving the ground.
 Check the splash pan in front of your downspout for an unusual amount of granules.
 If you have a plastic-extension attachment on your downspout, give it a quick shake.
 If it sounds like granules are shaking around, it may be time to get that roof inspected.

 Missing Granules